 Angelo soon transforms from a young, grateful man, to a tyrant, enforcing Vienna’s neglected laws with full force, eager to prove himself.
 His encounter with Isabella sees him transform from a calm, cold authority figure into frantic, hypocritical, would-

 Lottie Davies played the role of virginal nun coveting restraint well.
 In an age where audiences most likely do not value virginity and religion in the same way, Lottie managed to evoke sympathy from a difficult character.
 Her obliviousness to Angelo’s proposition at first and his following violent outburst positioned her as victim.
-O’Neal interpreted Isabella’s silence from Shakespeare’s original text in the final Act to be not in favour of the Duke’s marriage proposal.
+O’Neal interpreted Isabella’s silence from Shakespeare’s original Measure for Measure text in the final Act to be not in favour of the Duke’s marriage proposal.
 Her disgusted response leaves both him and the audience with no doubt that she’s sticking to her morals and will be returning to the nunnery, probably keeping away from men for as long as she can.

 The comic scenes with the base characters are few and far between, but the cast do well with Shakespeare’s original scenes, which make little-

-One other notable performance was Joy-
+One other notable performance at Chapter was Joy-